discountj/discountj/README.md

 Co-founded a youth-led nonprofit focused on leadership development and scholarship access.
 Directed InternCX, a career-matching platform connecting students with employers.

-**Student Leaders Program Intern**, Bank of America — *Summer 2024* Designed and executed a mixed-methods evaluation framework — surveys, interviews, field observation — to assess a youth urban agriculture program, authoring a formal impact report for nonprofit leadership.
+**Student Leaders Program Intern**, Bank of America — *Summer 2024* Designed and executed a mixed-methods evaluation framework — surveys, interviews, field observation all to assess a youth urban agriculture program, authoring a formal impact report for nonprofit leadership.

 **Students2Work Intern**, Downtown Development Authority of Augusta — *Summer 2023* Authored a 34-page small-business resource guide consolidating licensing, financing, and economic-development information from 50+ organizations.